-The list, which consists of questions related to federal open-government issues, is most relevant to candidates for president, United States Senate or the United States House of Representatives.
-However, we also encourage those interested in transparency at the state level to use the questions as a model when speaking with candidates for state or local office.
+Because this list consists of questions related to federal open government issues, it is therefore most relevant to candidates for President, United States Senate, or the United States House of Representatives.
+However, we also encourage those interested in transparency at the state level to use them as a model when speaking with candidates for state or local office.

-Contact information for ASNE and OpenTheGovernment.org is listed, as well, along with contact information for individual subject-matter experts.
-Please do not hesitate to reach out to any identified individuals for additional information.
+Contact information for ASNE and OpenTheGovernment.org is listed here as well, along with contact information for individual subject matter experts, so please do not hesitate to reach out to any identified individuals for additional information.
 Please also follow the #OpenOurGov campaign at OpenOurGov.org, calling on the presidential candidates to give their views on government transparency.

 Questions for 2016 Candidates for Federal Offices on Government Accountability, Public Disclosure and the Right to Know